DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-15 Meeting Notes.md

 - Resilience -> Affects how much damage enemy attacks do to you
 - Agility -> *Affects your casting speed*

+#### Update on the Spell Ideology
+- Over the past week, we've been looking into ways to essentially make the game feel more fluid and fast-paced.
+- Pretty much every primary spell will be a chain of attacks

 #### Transitioned Most of the Spell Stuff To C++
 - Most of the spell functionality was previously implemented in Blueprints.
 - Now it's in C++, which makes it easier to maintain and expand upon.